susam/dotfiles/centos-vm-setup.md

   2. Install packages required to build VirtualBox Guest Additions kernel modules.

-        yum install kernel-devel-$(uname -r) gcc
+        yum install kernel kernel-devel gcc

+  3. If the above command leads to a kernel update, then reboot the CentOS system to boot with the new kernel.
-  3. In the virtual machine window, go to *Devices* > *Insert Guest Additions CD Image*.
+  4. In the virtual machine window, go to *Devices* > *Insert Guest Additions CD Image*.
-  4. In the CentOS desktop, click *OK* to *Open Autorun Prompt*.
+  5. In the CentOS desktop, click *OK* to *Open Autorun Prompt*.
      Click *Run*.
 Enter *Password for root* and click *Authenticate*.
-  5. After the installation is complete, on the CentOS desktop, right click on the VBOXADDITIONS CD, and select *Eject*.
+  6. After the installation is complete, on the CentOS desktop, right click on the VBOXADDITIONS CD, and select *Eject*.
-  6. The installation creates a group named *vboxsf* that becomes the group owner of any shared folder.
+  7. The installation creates a group named *vboxsf* that becomes the group owner of any shared folder.
 Add the desktop user to the *vboxsf* group.